'Occupational hazard': The teachers battling Long Covid

 In classrooms, where children could be similarly vulnerable, mitigation measures like mask use and ventilation were all the more crucial, she said.

-Otago University epidemiologist Associate Professor Amanda Kvalsvig – who has called for a "high suppression" approach to Covid-19 focused on air quality, masks and staying home when sick - said New Zealand should be "highly concerned" about impacts on school staff.
+Otago University epidemiologist Dr Amanda Kvalsvig – who has called for a "high suppression" approach to Covid-19 focused on air quality, masks and staying home when sick - said New Zealand should be "highly concerned" about impacts on school staff.

 "It's not sustainable to have high levels of sickness absenteeism among staff and students, with the risk that some may not be well enough to return to school for months after their initial illness," she said.